Skip to content

 int y = v.at(10); // throws std::out_of_range

-In everyday development, operator[] is used more often.
-However, in scenarios where user input or external data is used as an index, at serves as a safety net.
+In everyday development, operator[] is used more often, but in scenarios where user input or external data is used as an index, at provides a safety net.

 There are also a few convenience access functions: front() returns a reference to the first element (equivalent to v[0]), back() returns a reference to the last element (equivalent to v[v.size() - 1]), and data() returns a pointer to the underlying array—since vector elements are stored contiguously, v.data() can be used directly as a C array, which is particularly handy when interfacing with C-style APIs.

-Pitfall Alert: Calling front(), back(), or operator[] on an empty vector is undefined behavior—no exception is thrown; it goes straight into UB territory. at() is the only method that performs bounds checking on an empty vector.
-So before calling front() or back(), either ensure the vector is not empty or check with empty() first.
+Pitfall Warning: Calling front(), back(), or operator[] on an empty vector is undefined behavior—it won't throw an exception but will plunge straight into UB territory. at() is the only method that performs bounds checking on an empty vector.
+So before calling front() or back(), either make sure the vector is not empty or check with empty() first.

-The simplest way is pop_back, which removes the last element and returns void—it does not return the removed value.
-If you need that value, call back() before pop_back.
+The simplest operation is pop_back, which removes the last element and returns void—it does not return the removed value.
+If you need that value, use back() to get it before calling pop_back.

-To remove an element from the middle, use erase, which takes an iterator or a range:
+To remove an element in the middle, use erase, which accepts either an iterator or a range:

 cpp